 Systems Programming - Exercises

-This year, we are introducing small programming exercises to help you learn the basics of C/C++ programming languages.
+We have introduced small programming exercises to help you learn the basics of C/C++ programming languages.
 The exercises are automatically marked

 when you submit them to the online submission system.
 You may re-submit as many times as you like in order to improve your mark before the deadline.
 Note that any exercise submitted after the deadline will not be marked and will get 0 marks.